Certified Professional Midwife: Certification and education

 While MEAC programs offer a structured curriculum, the PEP route allows for individualized training under preceptors in individual communities.
 PEP educational experiences can vary significantly in rigor, setting, and patient exposure since it is dependent on the preceptor and their knowledge and clinical skill base.

+Midwifery Education Accreditation Council (MEAC)

-MEAC is national program accrediting body recognized by the U.S. Department of Education but is not a regional accrediting body. colleges and universities in the U.S. utilize regional accreditation with oversight from one of six regional accrediting agencies that assess overall institutional quality.
+MEAC is a programmatic accrediting agency for CPM midwifery education in the United States.
+MEAC is not recognized by the United States Department of Education or the Council for Higher Education Accreditation (CHEA) and is not a regionally accrediting agency.
+Colleges and universities in the U.S. utilize regional accreditation with oversight from one of six accrediting agencies that assess overall institutional quality.

-MEAC, by contrast, accredits only CPM-specific programs, many of which offer certificates or associate degrees and are not affiliated with regionally accredited institutions.
+MEAC, by contrast, accredits only CPM-specific programs, many of which offer certificates only and are not affiliated with institutionally accredited institutions.
 As a result, MEAC-accredited coursework may not be transferable to traditional academic institutions, and students may have limited access to federal financial aid.

 These issues are barriers to receiving a MEAC accredited education for some CPMs and have been critiqued as limiting future educational opportunities for CPMs who may want to switch careers.
 Further, it has led to criticism of the quality and rigor of their educational programs.